open-contracting/infrastructure/docs/about.md

 By linking existing open contracting disclosure (and ensuring key fields and documents are provided) with project-level information, new opportunities for data-driven infrastructure project monitoring are unlocked.

-## Theory of Change and workplan
+## Theory of change and work plan

-This project, running from June 2018 through to March 2019, has the following Theory of Change.
+This project, running from June 2018 through to March 2019, has the following theory of change.

 ![Theory of Change](../_static/images/OC-CoST-TheoryOfChange-June2018.png)

-The technical development workplan consists of the following four components:
+The technical development work plan consists of the following four components:

-* **Supply and demand research (June/July 2018)** - exploring the extent to which existing open contracting data can be used to understand major infrastructure projects and fulfil reporting requirements of the CoST Infrastructure Data Standard.
+* **Supply and demand research (June/July 2018)** - exploring the extent to which existing open contracting data can be used to understand major infrastructure projects and fulfill reporting requirements of the CoST Infrastructure Data Standard.

 * **Project identifier research (June/July 2018)** - identifying the opportunities to bring together data on projects through use of unique project identifiers.